SamQuail/Mint-i3-config/README.md

 cd ~/.local/share/fonts && curl -fLO https://github.com/ryanoasis/nerd-fonts/raw/HEAD/patched-fonts/DroidSansMono/DroidSansMNerdFont-Regular.otf
 ```

-in `./config/alacritty/alacritty.yml` add the following:
+in `./config/alacritty/alacritty.yml` add the following, though if you copy the config file it will already be there:
 ```bash
 shell:
   program: /usr/bin/zsh